wep4you/advent_puzzles/day_05/Readme.md

 ## Notes

-Already inmplemented diagonal lines for Part1, so read the answers and hints carefully.
+Already inmplemented diagonal lines for Part1, so note for myself "read the questions and hints carefully".

 Get some major help from my little daughter, she draws the sample on a squared paper, and joined me while I implemented the different steps, maybee a little programmer for the future ;-)

+Also decided here to add the example input for verifiying the solution on a smaller code sample, and easier compare the results.